Single Sign-On (SSO)

 Backup

-We run full backups everyday in Microsoft Azure.
+We run full backups every day in Microsoft Azure.
 Backup data is stored in the same tenant and encrypted using AES-256 bit algorithm.
-All backed up data are retained for a period of three months.
-If a customer requests for data recovery within the retention period, we will restore their data and provide secure access to it.
+All backed-up data are retained for a period of three months.
+If a customer requests data recovery within the retention period, we will restore their data and provide secure access to it.
 The timeline for data restoration depends on the size of the data and the complexity involved.

 Disaster recovery and business continuity

-Application data is stored on resilient storage that is replicated across data centers in Microsoft Azure.
+Application data is stored on resilient storage that is replicated across data centres in Microsoft Azure.

 Incident Management